 Carsten Fritsch, an analyst at Commerzbank, listed rising

 North Sea supply and the resumption of exports from South Sudan

-as two additional reasons for the weakness.
+as two additional reasons for the weakness in oil.

 "The latter might be attributable to Cyprus to some extent,"

 Fritsch added.
 "But all this Cyprus fear is overdone."